 Help us find brush-tailed rock-wallabies

-Brush-tailed rock-wallabies occur in New South Wales, Victoria and Queensland.
-They were once considered abundant.
+Brush-tailed rock-wallabies occur in NSW, Victoria and Queensland.
+They were once considered fairly common.
 However, in recent years they have experienced a dramatic reduction in range and abundance, particularly in Victoria and southern and western NSW.
-They are currently listed as an endangered species under the NSW Threatened Species Conservation Act.
+They are currently listed as an endangered species under the NSW Threatened Species Conservation Act 1995.

 Foxes are believed to be the most common reason for the brush-tailed rock-wallaby's decline.
 Foxes were introduced to Australia in the 1870s and have contributed to the decline of a range of native species.
 Foxes are agile climbers and are well-sized to fit into the crevices where young wallabies shelter while their mothers feed.